nice-game-hints/machinarium/city/greenhouse/flylock.md

 Put slide deck 1 into the projector, then use the remote to look through its slides.
 One shows a butterfly with some spots you should copy into the lock.

 ## Show me the solution.
-When the dots seen below are all lit up, pull the lever to [open the door.](battery)
+When the dots seen below are all lit up, you can pull the lever to [open the door.](battery)
 ![greenhouse puzzle](greenhouse.jpg)